bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 same way as is in bash scripts.
 Note the BAM input file path is substituted using `${bam}`.

+Note that the `$0` and `$6` references to fields in the `awk` command had to be escaped using a backslash; otherwise Nextflow tries to substitute these, treating them as variables as it did for `${bam}`.

 > _**Exercise**_
 >
-> * Run the above version of our workflow and look at the error that's reported
+> * Update your `junction_detection.nf` workflow file as above and re-run it
 >
-> * Can you work out why it fails and how to fix it?
-> > * *Hint: you will need to escape the dollar symbols that are not being used for Nextflow variables (use backslash)*
->
-> * Check the work directory after it has been run successfully
->
-> * Look at the directories and files that have been created and try to understand how Nextflow sets up and runs the process
+> * Check the work directory and look at the files that have been created in its subdirectories - try to understand how Nextflow sets up and runs the process
 > > * *Hint: look for hidden files*
 >
 > * Examine the hidden log file named `.nextflow.log`